Staking Rewards Accounting: Income at Receipt, Then a New Basis (2026)

 | Later disposal | Sale/exchange of those tokens | Gain/loss vs the receipt-date basis |

 These are two entries on the same tokens, not one.
-The receipt-date fair value is the hinge that connects them — it is both the income amount and the disposal basis.
-The internal-transfer-vs-disposal discipline applies to the later movement of these tokens.
+The receipt-date fair value is the hinge that connects them: it is both the income amount and the disposal basis.
+The internal transfer vs disposal discipline governs the later movement of these tokens between wallets.

 Keep principal and reward separate

-The principal you staked keeps its original cost basis and is generally not derecognised just by being staked (the position is still yours).
+The principal you staked keeps its original cost basis and is generally not derecognised simply by being staked, since the position is still yours.
 The reward is a new asset at its own receipt-date fair value.
-Averaging reward tokens into the principal's basis distorts both the principal's eventual gain and the reward income.
-Treat them as separate lots with separate bases — the same lot discipline as DeFi position reconciliation.
+Averaging reward tokens into the principal's basis distorts both the principal's eventual gain and the reward income, so principal and reward should be carried as separate lots with separate bases — the same lot discipline that drives DeFi position reconciliation.

 Recognition for accounting and characterisation for tax are related but distinct, and tax is jurisdiction-specific.
-Many regimes tax reward income at receipt as ordinary/other income, but the category differs: in France, crypto reward income is generally dealt with under the BNC framework rather than the occasional-investor PFU/150 VH bis disposal regime.
-Do not assume the tax bucket from the accounting entry — confirm per jurisdiction (see occasional vs habitual trader).
+Many regimes tax reward income at receipt as ordinary or other income, but the category differs by country.
+In France, crypto reward income is generally dealt with under the BNC framework rather than the occasional-investor PFU / 150 VH bis disposal regime.
+The tax bucket should not be inferred from the accounting entry; confirm it per jurisdiction (see occasional vs habitual trader).

 Practical guidance

-- Recognise reward income at control, not at accrual; measure at fair value then.
+- Recognise reward income at control, not at accrual, and measure it at the fair value on that date.

-- Carry that fair value as the reward tokens' basis for the later disposal.
+- Carry that same fair value as the reward tokens' basis for the later disposal.

 - Book receipt and disposal as separate events on the same tokens.

-- Keep principal and reward as separate lots — never average reward into principal basis.
+- Keep principal and reward as separate lots; never average a reward into the principal's basis.

-- Hedge the tax characterisation per jurisdiction (FR reward income ≈ BNC, not 150 VH bis).
+- Confirm the tax characterisation per jurisdiction (in France, reward income generally sits in BNC, not 150 VH bis).

 - Document the control-and-valuation policy and apply it consistently for audit.

-Wag3s Ledger recognises staking rewards as income at fair value when control is obtained, carries that value as the reward lot's cost basis into the later disposal, keeps principal and reward as separate lots, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Ledger recognises staking rewards as income at fair value when control is obtained, carries that value as the reward lot's cost basis into the later disposal, and keeps principal and reward as separate lots so neither distorts the other.
+It surfaces the lot-level data the jurisdiction-specific tax characterisation needs and reconciles the reward stream back to the chain.
+Wag3s produces the figures and the audit trail; it is built to support the accountant or auditor reviewing the staking policy, not to replace that judgement.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading